Elizabeth Boyd

 Initial Consultation

-An initial consultation takes between 2 - 2 1/2 hours.
+An initial consultation takes between 2 to 2 1/2 hours.

-A complete medical assessment will be taken including questions about family medical history, prescriptions, supplements, diet, and symptoms relating to your conditions.
+A complete medical assessment will be taken including questions about family medical history, prescriptions, supplements, diet, and symptoms relating to your condition.

-Depending on your condition, some physical examinations may be performed such as pulse rate, blood pressure, respiratory exam, lymphatic exam, etc. No invasive physical exams or bloodwork will be done.
+Depending on your condition, some physical examinations may be performed such as pulse rate, blood pressure, respiratory exam, lymphatic exam etc. No invasive physical exams or blood work will be done, although you are encouraged to bring copies of any recent blood work results.

-The initial consultation fee is $80 and does not include the cost of any herbal medicine.
+The initial consultation fee is $100 and this includes an individualized treatment plan.
+The initial fee does not include the cost of any herbal medicine.

 • herbal remedies such as a tea, tincture, or ointment